orpic/delicious-meal/README.md

 # Getting Started with Create React App

-A single-page react landing page for a meat subscription website
+A single-page react landing page for a meat subscription website with mobile and tabler responsive